 What makes a Great Comet?

-One, a great comet is not only exceptionally bright, but is noticed by casual observers who aren’t looking for them.
+A great comet is not only exceptionally bright, but is noticed by casual observers who aren’t looking for them.
 These are the typical characteristics:

 - It’s big and very active! – A comet with a large and very active nucleus will outgas a lot of material when it gets closer to the Sun.
 The bigger and more it ejects, the better chances it will be a good show from Earth!